nongio-zz/portfolio.nong.io/_posts/trics.js.md

 {{{
     "title"    : "trics",
-    "tags"     : [ "app", "openframeworks", "QT" ],
+    "tags"     : [ "app", "iOS", "iPad", "openframeworks", "QT" ],
     "category" : "apps",
     "date"     : "2013",
     "row"  : "Development of an iOS application optimized for iPad, for 3d comics book consultation.
 The 3d effect is achieved trough a sofisticate parallax mechanism that respond to the iPad accelerometer.
 The application si made using OpenGL.
-The projects consists also of a QT software for content creation with results preview capabilities."
+The projects consists also of a QT software for content creation with results preview capabilities.", "pimg": "/imgs/trics/pimg.jpg"

 }}}